ExPixel/Imgur-Upload/README.md

 Or you could create ImgurOAuth2Config yourself in package expixel.OAuth2.

-It would look something like this :
+It will look something like this :
 ```java
 package expixel.OAuth2;
 public class ImgurOAuth2Config {